-Automatic and Controlled Components of Stereotyping, Prejudice, and Self-Regulation
+Automatic and Controlled Components of Stereotyping and Prejudice

-Central questions about stereotyping and prejudice are the extent to which they occur without a person’s awareness or intent, and the extent to which they can or cannot be controlled.
-Do we exhibit subtle prejudicial behavior of which we are not aware?
+Central questions about stereotyping and prejudice are the extent to which they occur without a person’s awareness or intent and the extent to which they can or cannot be controlled.
+Do we exhibit subtle prejudicial behavior of which we are not aware and do not intend?
 Where do we get these biases?
 How and when are we able to overcome them?
-In our research, we examine the ways in which automatic and controlled processes interact with and constrain one another to produce stereotyping and prejudice.
-Current work is focusing on how these processes contribute to stereotype/prejudice development and change, the inhibition of stereotyping and prejudice, and stereotypic biases in memory, particularly as they relate to failures in eyewitness testimony.
-Other research is examining the interaction of automatic and controlled processes in a broader context of self-regulation that includes addictive behavior, phobias, aggression, emotion and judgment, etc. One tool we use in this research is the Quad model of automatic and controlled processing.
-The model is a multinomial model that separates the automatic and controlled components of behavior from performance on a single task (see below).
-In other research, we are using tools of cognitive neuroscience to understand the automatic and controlled components of social behavior.
-We are using both event-related potentials (ERPs) and functional magnetic resonance imaging (fMRI) to examine these questions.
+In our research, we examine the ways in which relatively automatic and controlled processes interact with and constrain one another to produce stereotyping and prejudice.
+Current work is focusing on how these processes contribute to stereotypic/prejudicial judgments, stereotype/prejudice development and change, the inhibition of stereotyping and prejudice, and stereotypic biases in memory.
+Other research is examining the interaction of automatic and controlled processes in a broader context of self-regulation that includes addictive behavior, phobias, aggression, emotion and judgment, etc. One tool we use in this research is multinomial processing tree models (MPTs), including the Quad model (Conrey et al., 2005) and the SMT model (Krieglmeyer & Sherman, 2012).
+These models allow us to identify latent processes that contribute implicit bias.
+For example, the Quad model provides estimates of four distinct processes: activation of associations (AC), accurate stimulus detection (D), overcoming bias (OB), and response bias (G).
+The SMT model estimates stereotype activation (SAC), stereotype application (SAP), accurate stimulus detection (D), and response bias (G).

 In another line of work, we are studying how stereotypes form – that is, how particular attributes come to be associated with different groups.
 We have proposed that, when people learn about a new group, attention is directed toward those features of the group that most clearly differentiate it from groups that are already known.
 Other information about the new group (including information about attributes that may be highly descriptive of the group) is not attended to.
 Thus, what people actually learn about a group is not necessarily the features that best describe the group; rather, what is learned are the features that best distinguish the group from other groups.